French shock election news adds to unease in event-packed week

 PHOTO

-LONDON - A selloff in Europe set the tone for global markets on Monday as France's decision to call a snap election weighed on everything from the euro to banking stocks and government bonds.
+A selloff in Europe set the tone for global markets on Monday as French President Emmanuel Macron's decision to call a snap election weighed on everything from the euro to banking stocks and government bonds.

-Asia shares fell and U.S. stock futures pointed to a weak open on Wall Street, with an event-packed week that includes the release of U.S. inflation data as well as Federal Reserve and Bank of Japan meetings adding to the cautious mood.
+Asia shares apart from Japan fell and U.S. stock futures pointed to a weak open on Wall Street, with an event-packed week ahead including the release of U.S. inflation data as well as Federal Reserve and Bank of Japan meetings.

-For now, it's the prospect of fresh political uncertainty in the euro zone's second biggest economy weighing on sentiment after far-right gains in European Parliament elections on Sunday prompted a bruised French President Emmanuel Macron to call a snap national election.
+For now, it's the prospect of fresh political uncertainty in the euro zone's second-biggest economy weighing on sentiment after far-right gains in European Parliament elections on Sunday prompted a bruised Macron to call a snap national election.

 The euro fell to a one-month low against the dollar , European stocks slipped 0.6%, euro zone bank stocks tumbled 2% while government bond yields in France and Italy jumped.